marcoandre1/express-react-app/README.md

 - `yield` keyword returns value to the generator's caller (can return many values).
 In this case, the value returned is `meaning`.
 It then waits until the generator is invoked again.
 - Yields 43, 44, 45, ...

 In this app, **Redux Saga** will be invoking these generators for us.
-For more info, take a look at: <https://www.pluralsight.com/courses/redux-saga>.
+For more info, take a look at <https://www.pluralsight.com/courses/redux-saga>, or the [official documentation](https://redux-saga.js.org/).

 ### Create saga to generate random task ID, create task dispatch action containing details